Volunteer Communications panel

-Chaired by the Lead Volunteer for Membership Communications, the Panel held its first meeting in January 2017.
+Chaired by the Lead Volunteer for Membership Communications, the panel meets on a quarterly basis.

 Joanna Ward Division Commissioner and Rainbow leader and mentor